 All flyfishing techniques can be practiced in our waters: wet, dry, nymph, streamer, popper.
 Some no-kill waters have strict regulations which must be followed to avoid any sort of problem.
 All information available upon request.
 If you have any specific preference, please use the form.

-Anglers normally love fishing with their own equipment but if you have none with you, it is not a problem.
-Rod, flyline, reel, leaders, flies are available on site.
-Get in touch for more infos.
+Anglers normally love fishing with their own equipment (don’t forget your glasses, wading staff, light raincoat) but if you have none with you, it is not a problem: rod, flyline, reel, leaders, flies are available on site.

 Definitely not.
 I speak fluent English, French and a little bit of German.

-Flyfishing and casting are not that difficult except in some very difficult water.
+Flyfishing and casting are not that difficult except in some very hard spots while most water can be covered by beginners or medium skilled anglers.
 Beginners can attend a basic training course – held by Casting Instructor – sufficient to approach the river/lake with the correct knowledge.

-If you don’t have your own flies with you, we supply a stock for your fishing day.
-Last but not least, flies can by tied together once back to the b&b or restaurant, as an after dinner activity.
+If you don’t have your own flies, there is a stock ready for the day, free of charge.
+Last but not least, flies can be tied together once back to the b&b or restaurant, as an after dinner activity.

 Of course you can but if you are not familiar with local rules and have little knowledge of the territory, this might be hard.
 Tuscia and Central Italy offer so many fishing (and tourism) opportunities that a do-it-yourself holiday would be a very hard and incomplete task.
 Last but not least, fishing regulations can vary from river to river.

 As a rule, we have mild winters and fresh summers but – of course! – exceptions are always round the corner.
 The hottest days are usually in the middle of July/early August while the coldest are in January/February.
-Fishing is possible all the year round but the best periods go from as early as beginning of March up to end end of the year.
+In some water fishing is possible all the year round (for cyprinids) but trout and pike fishing is not allowed in certain months.
+As a rule, the best periods go from as early as beginning of March up to the middle/end of November.

-Trips start from the b&b, agritourism or hotel where you’re staying, except otherwise decided or agreed upon our first meeting.
+Trips start from the b&b, farmhouse or hotel where you’re staying, except otherwise decided or agreed upon our first meeting.

 Fishing areas are normally hot during the spring/summer days but turn to fresh and cold at sunset.
 A light pullover and a sweater are recommended once you leave the water.
 A light raincoat is suggested in case of sudden rain or thunderstorm.